Probe to Generate: Program Variant-Guided Test Augmentation for Repository-Level Repair Benchmarks: Background and Related Work

 Three recent works are most closely related to \tool.
 Wang et al.~\cite{wang2025solved} identify behaviorally incorrect patches on SWE-bench Verified through retrospective empirical analysis, but do not generate stronger tests to prevent such patches from being accepted.
 Meta's ACH~\cite{harman2025mutation} combines mutation and LLM-based test generation, but targets production-level regression hardening where fault classes are provided by engineers rather than discovered automatically.
 UTBoost~\cite{yu2025utboost} is most directly comparable, generating tests from code context and issue descriptions to strengthen SWE-bench evaluation.
 Unlike \tool, however, its weakness detection and test validation are both coupled to the availability of agent-generated patches, making adequacy assessment dependent on the particular agents under evaluation rather than an independent property of the benchmark.

-All prior approaches share an important intuition: additional tests can reveal errors missed by the original suite. \textit{\textbf{What they do not address is where the existing test suite is behaviorally insufficient, which semantic regions remain under-constrained, and which of those regions would benefit most from additional testing.}} Without this diagnostic step, generated tests may redundantly exercise already well-tested behaviors while leaving critical gaps untouched. \tool addresses this limitation by decoupling weakness identification from test generation.
-It first uses program variants to diagnose under-constrained behaviors, then uses the resulting surviving variants as contrastive signals for targeted test synthesis.
-Finally, it validates generated tests through behavior-preserving transformations to guard against overfitting to the oracle patch.
-This end-to-end process, from diagnosis to generation to validation, distinguishes \tool from prior work that treats test generation and oracle assessment as separate concerns.
+All prior approaches share an important intuition: additional tests can reveal errors missed by the original suite. \textit{\textbf{What they do not address is the question of where the existing test suite is behaviorally insufficient, which semantic regions remain under-constrained and would most benefit from additional testing}}.
+Without this diagnostic step, generated tests may redundantly exercise already well-tested behaviors while leaving critical gaps untouched.
+PROBE addresses this by diagnosing these gaps before generating tests to close them.
+It first uses program variant generation to locate under-constrained behaviors, then uses the identified gaps, implemented as surviving variants, as contrastive signals for targeted test synthesis.
+Finally, we validate generated tests through behavior-preserving transformations to guard against overfitting to the oracle patch.
+This end-to-end process, from diagnosis to generation to validation, distinguishes PROBE from prior work that treats test generation and oracle assessment as separate concerns.